The deadline to register for 2018-2019 has ended. Please check back in June 2019 for registration to open for the 2019-2020 year.

 Students must be attending a local Bible-believing church.
 Parents and students must sign the “Statement of Faith” on the application form.

 Membership is renewable each year according to the criteria above.
-There is a membership fee of $45 per year per student.
+There is a membership fee of $50 per year per student.
 This includes an Honor Society t-shirt, an Honor Society cord for seniors, administrative costs, as well as costs associated with meetings throughout the year.
 Membership is only available to families who are members of Colonial Homeschoolers.
 End-of-year reports regarding church ministry and/or community service hours must be submitted in the spring in order to complete the membership requirements.
-Additionally, parents are required to volunteer for one responsibility per enrolled student during the year.